 Now that we have taken a thorough look at

 - why I always feel hungry and

 - what is a healthy diet

-you are ready to consider taking the following four steps that will help you change your lifestyle and shrink your stomach without surgery.
-The first step deals with elimination (yes, going to the bathroom).
+you are ready to consider following the four simple rules that will help you change your lifestyle and shrink your stomach without surgery.
+The first rule deals with elimination (yes, going to the bathroom).

 1. Don't Eat Until You've "Been" - Empty your Bowels Before you Eat

 The first simple rule is possibly the most unconventional one and goes against common beliefs.
 But think about it: once the stomach has tasted a bite of food it will want more until it has had its fill.
 A large, stretched out stomach will want more food than a normal size stomach.
 Now consider that the body is a container for passing food, energy, thought and feeling.
 If you fill it up before it is emptied out, you will create blockages (bloating) and traffic jams inside which will soon cause you discomfort.
 What to do?

 The stomach has had a whole night to digest the food you ate yesterday.
 A healthy body is ready to eliminate in the morning shortly after waking up.
 Would you stuff dirty washing into a washing machine before taking out the previous wash?
 Similarly, the digestive system must be clean and empty before eating the first meal of the day.
 Without this first rule: that you need to go to the toilet for a number two before eating anything at all, you will not succeed in shrinking the size of your stomach.
 If you have not been to the toilet today then don’t eat breakfast, or even lunch, until you've been.
 It is imperative that you make room in the digestive system for the food you are going to enjoy.
 The only way to do that is to visit the throne before stuffing more food down your throat.
 In any event, for as long as it takes, do not eat anything until you've been.